Youth

 Which projects will get priority?

-An Indigenous led organization is defined as having Indigenous identity at the center of the organization’s programming.
+An Indigenous-led organization is defined as having Indigenous identity at the center of the organization’s programming.
 As well, the majority of the governance structure is held by Indigenous people including their executive, senior and staff level.
-To read about The Circle’s definition of Indigenous Benefiting, Indigenous informed, Indigenous Partnerships and Indigenous-led please click here.
+To read about The Circle’s definition of Indigenous-benefiting, Indigenous-informed, Indigenous Partnerships and Indigenous-led please click here.

 What is the amount we can request?